pgib/jekyll-attendease/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Updating the gem on beta and production

+1. log into the jail as root
+2. gem install jekyll-attendease -v x.x.x

 ## Testing

 During development, you can create and install local builds: